In the upper-left corner of a view, the view toolbar lets you zoom in and out, pan the view, and select data marks.

 After you zoom in or out, the axes in the view are fixed to a specific range.
 To quickly reset the axes so they automatically zoom the view to all of your data, do one of the following:

-In Tableau Desktop, click the Reset Axes button on the view toolbar.
+In Tableau Desktop, click the Reset button on the view toolbar.

-In Tableau Server or Tableau Online, click the Zoom Home button on the view toolbar.
+In Tableau Server or Tableau Cloud, click the Zoom Home button on the view toolbar.

 Pan a view